Why study Biology with Foundation Year at Liverpool John Moores University?

 - academic conferences (travel costs)

 There are many ways to fund study for home and international students.
 From loans to International Scholarships and subject-specific funding, you'll find all of the information you need on our specialist funding pages.

 * Practical and field activities underpin all programmes in the School.
 PPE is provided for all necessary practical work.
 There are no costs for day field trips for core and optional modules.
-Residential field trips associated with core modules are subsidised and include travel and half-board accommodation costs.
+Residential field trips associated with the Level 4 core module include all travel and accommodation costs.
 Any residential field trips for optional modules will have costs involved.
 Locations may be subject to change and also subject to national and international travel restrictions.

 A DBS check is not required for your application, however a DBS may be required for modules where there is a work based learning placement option.
 Work based learning placements that do not require a DBS check are available.

 Completing this BSc Biology programme will open up a vast range of career opportunities.

 Many of our students have gone on to work in a variety of biological areas, such as embryology, clinical science, research and development laboratories and microbiological food and water safety, as well as working for: